JohannesBorgqvist/symSys_1st_ODEs/TASK_LIST.md

 - [ ] Check calculations for Hydon's model derivation
 - [ ] Derive linear model from symmetries
 - [x] Understand method of deriving ODEs from symmetries and invariant
+- [ ] Parallelise code using MPIs (each model takes up one core each, so we can compute the symmetries using sympy in parallel)
+- [ ] Access the computers at the office using ssh, and set up the github project there
+- [ ] Launch the simulations on the work computers
+- [ ] Transferring code to Julia: Read in models using Julia